Whitt L. Moreland

-Private First Class Whitt Lloyd Moreland (March 7, 1930 - May 29, 1951) was a United States Marine who heroically sacrificed his life to save the lives of fellow Marines by smothering a hand grenade with his body during the UN May–June 1951 counteroffensive of the Korean War.
-For this action on May 29, 1951, at Kwagch’i-Dong, PFC Moreland was posthumously awarded the United States' highest military decoration — the Medal of Honor.
+Whitt Lloyd Moreland (March 7, 1930 - May 29, 1951) was a United States Marine who was posthumously awarded the United States' highest military decoration, the Medal of Honor, for sacrificing his life to save the lives of fellow Marines by smothering a hand grenade with his body during the UN May–June 1951 counteroffensive of the Korean War.
 He was the 17th Marine to be awarded the Medal of Honor during the Korean War.

 Biography

 Born in Waco, Texas on March 7, 1930, Whitt Lloyd Moreland attended public school in Austin, and graduated from Junction High School in 1948, where he played football for two years.
 In September 1948, he enlisted in the United States Marine Corps for one year, serving in San Diego and Camp Pendleton, California.
 Upon discharge he enlisted in the Marine Corps Reserve for six years.
 On November 30, 1950, he was called to active duty, and received advanced training at Camp Pendleton, California.

 PFC Moreland was an intelligence scout attached to the 1st Battalion, 5th Marines, 1st Marine Division when he was killed in action at Kwangch'i-Dong, Korea, on May 29, 1951.

 Moreland is buried at Whittington Cemetery in Mount Ida, Arkansas.

 There is a monument dedicated to him in Llano, Texas along with others who served in the war.